 Generally, a citizen of a foreign country who wishes to enter the United States must first obtain a visa, either a nonimmigrant visa for temporary stay or an immigrant visa for permanent residence.
 Temporary worker visas are for persons who want to enter the United States for employment lasting a fixed period of time and are not considered permanent or indefinite.
 Each of these visas requires the prospective employer to first file a petition with U.S. Citizenship and Immigration Services (USCIS).
 An approved petition is required to apply for a work visa.

-Important Notice for same sex marriage: Effective immediately, U.S. Embassies and Consulates will adjudicate visa applications that are based on a same-sex marriage in the same way that we adjudicate applications for opposite gender spouses.
+Important Notice for same-sex marriage: Effective immediately, U.S. Embassies and Consulates will adjudicate visa applications that are based on same-sex marriage in the same way that we adjudicate applications for opposite gender spouses.
 Please reference the specific guidance on the visa category for which you are applying for more details on documentation required for derivative spouses.